mangila/mangila/README.md

 👋 Hi, I’m @mangila

-Unassigned at the moment so I spend most of my time to contribute to my own GitHub projects where I just build stuffs that comes to my mind.
+I spend most of my time to contribute to my own GitHub projects where I just build stuffs that comes to my mind

 ### Haiku about me created by ChatGPT